OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/aixlogosml.jpg?raw=true">

-The OWASP AI Exchange is an Open source living document for worldwide exchange of AI security expertise.
+The OWASP AI Exchange is an **Open source living document** for worldwide exchange of AI security expertise.
+It for example serves as input to security standardisation for the EU AI Act towards mid November - your help is urgently needed.

 Our mission is to be the authoritative source for consensus, foster alignment, and drive collaboration among initiatives - NOT to set a standard.
 By doing so, we provide a safe, open and independent place to find and share insights for everyone.